 The Audit Committee, the Remuneration Committee and the Corporate Governance and Sustainability Committee are each composed of at least three Board members who are not members of the Executive Committee.
-The Presidium is composed of two Board members.
+The Chairman's Committee is composed of two Board members.

-The Chairman and Vice-chairman serve jointly as the Presidium as well as a Nomination Committee.
+The Chairman and Vice-chairman serve jointly as the Chairman's Committee as well as a Nomination Committee.
 In the latter capacity they prepare proposals to the Board of Directors regarding the appointment of new Board members and are concerned with succession planning and the evaluation of candidates for the Executive Committee.

 Since 2018, a formal Board diversity policy is included in the Roche's Bylaws (page 10, article 7 para 4-7) for the selection and nomination processes of the Nomination Committee considering independence, expertise, experience and skills needed (incl. related to economic, environmental and social aspects) tasks seeking - where possible - to establish balance in terms of diversity - including but not limited to - gender, age, nationalities or country of origin, competencies, experiences and thinking styles.

 The Audit Committee assists the Board of Directors in overseeing the management of the Group's businesses, particularly with respect to financial matters.
 In particular the committee reviews: